Forthcoming (Stories You Can Read Soon!)

 Marisol's fountain pen rhymes a rain of bombs into existence, plots the precise steps of foreign troop movements to the ba-dum ba-dum ba-dum of iambic pentameter.

-To Smoke, From Words, Secrets of the Goat People, Vol. 2: Resistance, ed.
+To Smoke, From Words, June 2017, Secrets of the Goat People, Vol. 2: Resistance, ed.
 Women Write About Comics.
+Available to read through purchase on Gumroad.

 2,600 words.
 In mid-twentieth-century China, a classically-educated bourgeois boy and a foreign war refugee tell tales, speak in silence, and survive revolutions.